luvit/luv/docs.md

 [Threading and synchronization utilities]: #threading-and-synchronization-utilities

-Libuv provides cross-platform implementations for multiple threading an synchronization primitives.
+Libuv provides cross-platform implementations for multiple threading and synchronization primitives.
 The API largely follows the pthreads API.

 ### `uv.new_thread([options], entry, ...)`